jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/delta.png" style="border:none;width:50%">
 </div>

-Here is the code using the same equations and network layout but with different parameters:
+Here is the code using the same equations and network layout, but with different parameters:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt